 Do you know the recommended products you see when on a fashion product page?
 Now, these product recommendations can be emailed as well.

 But don’t send the same selection of dresses to everyone.
-Personalized emails deliver 6x higher transaction rates compared to bulk email newsletters.
-Shopify and BigCommerce email marketing apps make it easy to track your customer’s past purchase history, browsing behaviour, and email clicks to power hyper-personalized product recommendations straight into your customers’ inboxes.
+Personalised emails deliver 6x higher transaction rates compared to bulk email newsletters.
+Shopify and Magento email marketing apps make it easy to track your customer’s past purchase history, browsing behaviour, and email clicks to power hyper-personalized product recommendations straight into your customers’ inboxes.

 With the myriads of data up for grabs, you can configure the algorithms that serve best your consumer personalisation.
 They determine what content and product recommendations you provide.
 You can begin with creating simple recommendations.